rust-lang/surveys/surveys/2024-annual-survey/questions.md

 > We specifically care about the runtime environment being targeted.
 ISA and other machine specifics are
 > not what matters.

+### Which editor or IDE setup do you use with Rust code on a regular basis?

+Type: select all that apply (optional)

+- VS Code
+- vi/vim/neovim
+- IntelliJ/CLion/other JetBrains IDE + Rust plugin
+- Rust Rover (dedicated IntelliJ Rust IDE)
+- Emacs (or derivatives like Doom Emacs, Spacemacs, etc.)
+- Sublime Text
+- Visual Studio
+- Xcode
+- Atom
+- Other (open response)

+> **justification**
+>
+> It is good to know which editor is the most preferred for Rust development.
+This
+> can change investment strategies for further IDE development.
+>
+> Note: previously this question included different 'drivers' of the Rust IDE
+> experience (e.g., racer, rls, rust-analyzer).
+Development has consolidated on
+> rust-analyzer, and so it's not necessary to find out which is being used.
+> If we are curious how far along adoption of rust-analyzer is, we can ask that
+> in a separate question, though this is likely easier to find out through download
+> numbers.

 ### Which version(s) of Rust do you use for development?

 Type: select all that apply (optional)